scoulomb/myDNS/repair-laptop-ssd/repair-laptop.md

 Here was my biggest issue.
 `ESC`, `F9` for boot device options was selected but ignored.
-It is going to a `grub` bash like.
+It is defaulting to a `grub` bash like.
 I can not access the BIOS.

 ### Some hints

 I did not find any documentation with a clear solution.

 Here is what helped me:

 - [Ubuntu doc](https://help.ubuntu.com/community/BootFromUSB)

 ````buildoutcfg